Proxy Printer

 • If Use default art is checked, all cards are replaced by their most recent regular art print.
 Additionally, if the input contains multiple prints of the same card, their counts are combined into one.

-Combining both options does for example make PTCGL exports easier to look at, since they are normally unordered and can contain visually difficult prints like Rainbow Arts.
+Combining both options does for example make PTCGL exports easier to look at, since they are otherwise unordered and can contain distracting prints like Rainbow Arts.

 Opening Hand Calculator